Audio Mixing with Soundscapes

 Soundscapes allow you to tailor your audio to meet the needs of your studio.
 You can change the volume levels, add effects like reverb, and lots of other tools for audio processing.
 All Soundscapes settings apply to all studio participants and cannot be controlled on an individual basis.

 The two most important settings to understand are Studio Master Volume and Studio Echo Volume.

 This setting controls the volume of the full audio mix.
 This volume boost applies to what everyone in the studio hears.
 For example, setting this to 200% will cause everything to sound twice as loud as 100%.

 (Note: this was formerly known as "Self Monitoring" and "Loopback Volume")

 This setting controls how loudly each person will hear their own audio returned from the studio.
 Turn this up for tighter rhythmic sync, or down if your latency is very high.
 This setting, just like Master Volume, applies to everyone in the studio.

-For more info about Self Volume, see: Hearing Yourself on JackTrip: Self-Volume vs Direct Monitoring
+For more info about Studio Echo Volume, see: Hearing Yourself on JackTrip: Echo vs Monitoring

 Presets allow you to quickly switch your soundscape.
 They add Input and Output signal chains that clean up your audio, mix to mono, and add reverb to the mix.